 The only SSI recipients who should file with the IRS, if they haven't already, are those who have dependent children age 16 or younger and want to get the \$500 per child rebate for them as well.
-If that applies to you or you have any other questions about the payment, you should go to https://www.irs.gov/coronavirus/economic-impact-payment-information-center.
+If that applies to you, you should go to https://protectus.mimecast.com/s/JIUdCpYqAOfQXml2sPqIy8?domain=irs.gov and click on the link "Non-Filers: Enter Payment Info Here" (look for the blue box in the middle of the page).
+This will take you to Free File Fillable Forms, where you'll create an account and follow the instructions to enter information.

 It's important to note that the rebate payment does not count as income in determining eligibility for benefits programs like SSI, and it won't be counted as a resource for twelve months.
 So getting it won't cause people to lose their benefits.